Sights & Activities

 Archaeology: Agrigento, Segesta, Mozia, Solunto, Selinunte, Himera, Piazza Armerina

 Andrea Masi (firstname.lastname@example.org) is an archaeologist – the kind that excavates ancient sites, reports his findings at conferences, and organizes museum exhibits.
 British-educated, he is the only professional archaeologist in western Sicily who speaks English as his mother tongue, though he is very Sicilian (Andrea is Italian for Andrew), a background that makes his insightful perspective especially cosmopolitan.
 He specializes in the ancient Greek, Roman, Punic, Elymian and Sicanian archaeological sites of western and central Sicily.
 An archaeological excursion with Andrea Masi is a foray into a true understanding of Sicily's ancient civilisations.
 Visit his website for more information.

-Rosa Rizza (firstname.lastname@example.org), who also works in the Taormina area, was raised and educated in Italy and in the United States.
-Over the last two decades, her vast experience as a guide and group leader has made the "Sicily experience" of thousands of visitors memorable and interesting but also extremely informative - and highly educational.
-In addition to her work as a guide, Rosa's experience includes organizing weddings and events in Sicily.
-The depth and breadth of Rosa's knowledge is remarkable, and as she explains the history of ancient Syracuse you sense that Plato and Archimedes were people she actually knew.
+Liliana Rainieri (email@example.com), in addition to being a guide, was trained as a school teacher, something that brings a very special skill to her work.
+A tour with Liliana is truly a learning experience.
+The depth and breadth of Liliana's knowledge is remarkable, and as she explains the history of ancient Syracuse you sense that Plato and Archimedes were people she actually knew.
 It's almost as if they had come back to life and were speaking to you themselves.